hollowdll/hakjdb/docs/kvdbserver.md

 # Default database

 When the server starts, it creates an empty default database 'default'.
+The name of the default database can be changed in the configuration file or with environment variable `KVDB_DEFAULT_DB`.